SuboptimalEng/orbital/README.md

 - Want to get in touch?

-  - For updates, refunds and personal inquiries, send me a message on Twitter 👉 [@SuboptimalEng](https://www.twitter.com/SuboptimalEng).
+  - For personal inquiries, send me a message on Twitter 👉 [@SuboptimalEng](https://www.twitter.com/SuboptimalEng).
   - For business inquiries, send me an email at suboptimaleng at gmail dot com.

 # 💻 Developer Guide